Ruth Bader Ginsberg

 Ruth Bader Ginsberg who consistently supported the death of over

-30 million babies by abortion throughout her 27 year career in the
+30 million babies by abortion throughout her 27 year career in the Supreme

-to Roland Friesler, Nazi Germany’s leading jurist and judge.
+Roland Friesler, Nazi Germany’s leading jurist and judge.

-Hitler instituted the infamous
+Hitler instituted the

-Endlösung der Judenfrage, or “Final Solution to
+infamous Endlösung der Judenfrage, or “Final Solution

-the Jewish Problem” in Europe which was, of course the proposed (and
+to the Jewish Problem” in Europe which was, of course the proposed (and

 largely implemented) extermination of all Jews in Europe.
 To this end